Suella Braverman: Legacy of the British Empire

+Braverman has described herself as a "child of the British Empire".
+Her parents, who were from Mauritius and Kenya, came to the UK "with an admiration and gratitude for what Britain did for Mauritius and Kenya, and India".
+She believes that on the whole, "the British Empire was a force for good", and described herself as being "proud of the British Empire".
+In a July 2026 post, she called for former colonies of the British Empire to pay reparations to the United Kingdom.

 Immigration and national culture

 Braverman has criticised multiculturalism, saying that it allowed people to "come to our society and live parallel lives in it" and that it "makes no demands of the incomer to integrate".

+In May 2023, Braverman spoke at the National Conservatism Conference in London.
+In her speech, she stated that immigration threatened the country's "national character", and that Britons should be trained to do the jobs where immigrants are currently employed.

 Writing for The Daily Telegraph in a February 2025 article titled "I will never be truly English", Braverman argued that despite being born and educated in England, she is not English and "cannot claim to be".
-She asserted that the English national identity "must be rooted in ancestry, heritage, and, yes, ethnicity – not just residence or fluency".
+She said that the English national identity "must be rooted in ancestry, heritage, and, yes, ethnicity – not just residence or fluency".
 Describing herself as British Asian, she said that she doesn't "feel English" because she has "no generational ties to English soil", and asked whether it would take five or six generations "before one can claim to be English".

 These comments drew sharp criticism from Sathnam Sanghera, Sunder Katwala and Jolyon Maugham, among others.
-Katwala pointed out that despite her call to "defend Judeo-Christian civilization", Braverman's position would mean that the large majority of British Jews could not be English.
-Ian Dunt said: "It's the view of almost everyone in this country that you can be English without being white".
+Katwala said that despite her call to "defend Judeo-Christian civilization", Braverman's position would mean that the large majority of British Jews could not be English.
+Ian Dunt said: "It's the view of almost everyone in this country that you can be English without being white."
 Conservative former Prime Minister Rishi Sunak and Shadow Foreign Secretary Priti Patel affirmed that they do consider themselves English, with Sunak saying that he found Braverman and Kisin's position "ridiculous".